kbase/staging_service/docs/upload_specifications.ADR.md

 ## Front end changes

 The design introduces a new StS data type, `upload_specification`.
-The FE's current behavior is to display any data types in the file dropdown, but ignore files for which the selected data type is unknown, a bug.
+The FE's current behavior is to display any data types returned from the StS in the file dropdown, but silently ignore user-selected files for which the selected data type is unknown to the narrative, a bug.
 The FE will be updated to ignore unknown data types returned from the StS, allowing for phased, non-lockstep upgrades.
 This work is not included in this project, but will be in a future FE project.

 ## Upload specification input files